Anticucho: History

 Anticuchos are of Pre-Columbian origin.
 In the 16th century European ingredients such as garlic were added and beef began to replace the traditional llama that was used at the time of the Inca Empire.
 It was a popular dish among the inhabitants of the Inca Empire, and it is currently popular throughout most South American countries.
 Americanized versions of anticuchos are sometimes made of non-organ meats.

 According to the text file from the National Library in Lima (Peru), it is believed that the term comes from the Quechua antikuchu (anti: 'East' + kuchu: 'cut' or uchu: 'porridge, mix').
 The writer Erika Fetzer mentions that according to tradition, anticuchos were prepared with meat and flame.
 The Spanish strung the meat on sticks as skewers.

-The Spaniards also brought enslaved Africans, who were concentrated in Lima and the coast of southern Chico de la Ciudad de los Reyes of the Vice-royalty of Peru.
+The Spaniards also brought enslaved Africans, who were concentrated in Lima and the coast of southern Peru of the Vice-royalty of Peru.
 In those days, the Spanish dismissed offal as food for slaves; the Spanish generally cooked with the "prime" cuts only.
 As a result, many traditional recipes use beef heart and other "off" cuts.
 In Peru, the tradition continues with the traditional name and ingredients; anticuchos are consumed by all social classes of Peru, and are especially popular as a street food.